 (2) Complete an application on the form provided by the chancellor, which will require, but not be limited to, the following information:

-(b) The school district or chartered nonpublic school partnering with the postsecondary institution.
+(b) The school district partnering with the postsecondary institution;

-(e) For nonpublic postsecondary institutions partnering with school districts, a signed acknowledgement that information regarding the terms of the funding arrangement have been made accessible to eligible students and parents.
+(e) For nonpublic postsecondary institutions partnering with school districts, a signed acknowledgement that information regarding the terms of the funding arrangement have been made accessible to eligible students and parents; and

-(f) A declaration of the list of assurances signed by the superintendent of the district or person of equal authority and, for the 2015-2016 academic year, the president of the institution of higher education, that the alternative payment structure agreement requesting below the default floor per credit hour funding adheres to all statutory and administrative requirements of this chapter.
+(f) A declaration of the list of assurances signed by the superintendent of the district or person of equal authority and the president of the institution of higher education, that the alternative payment structure agreement requesting below the default floor per credit hour funding adheres to all statutory and administrative requirements of this chapter.
 For each year thereafter the assurances required by this paragraph shall be authorized by the institutions board of trustees or equivalent governing authority.

-The chancellor shall post the application form and any other pertinent information on the agency website ohiohighered.org.
+The chancellor shall post the application form and any other pertinent information on the agency website http://www.ohiohighered.org/collegecreditplus.

 (3) The chancellors approval of agreements resulting in payments below the default floor shall in no way be construed as limiting a student choice to participate in the college credit plus offerings from another postsecondary institution.